sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Password-based authentication must be enabled when FTPS is not enabled.
-:Groups: ftp, failure-specific, operational, failure, session, failure-high
+:Groups: operational, session, failure, failure-high, failure-specific, ftp
 :From version: 1.7.4
 :To version: 4.5.0
 :Description: None